jmaslak/neurodivergence/work.md

 ## Startle

  - Use a mirror on your monitor / cube / etc, so you can see behind you
- - Ask for desk located in a corner or other location you can see people approaching
+ - Ask for desk located in a corner, in a way that puts your back towards a wall, or other location you can see people approaching
- - Select a conference room seat near a corner
+ - Select a conference room seat near a corner or where your back is against a wall
  - Adjust phone alert settings (particularly Amber Alerts in the USA!)
  - Adjust or ask others to adjust particularly startling sounds
  - Ask to be notified in advance of fire drills and consider working